pxlit-projects/project-RhaniPietersPXL/README.md

 ### Notes on CORS Issues

 Running the application locally should generally not trigger issues.
-However, if you encounter problems when using Docker for both the frontend and backend, it's recommended to run them separately, locally (i.e., run the backend using Docker and directly via Java).
+However, if you encounter problems when using Docker for both the frontend and backend, it's recommended to run the backend locally (i.e., run the backend using Docker and directly via Java).
 This approach should avoid any service-related problems.